devongovett/node-wkhtmltopdf/readme.md

 `wkhtmltopdf` is just a function, which you call with either a URL or an inline HTML string, and it returns a stream that you can read from or pipe to wherever you like (e.g. a file, or an HTTP response).

+## Options

 There are [many options](http://wkhtmltopdf.org/docs.html) available to wkhtmltopdf.
 All of the command line options are supported as documented on the page linked to above.
 The options are camelCased instead-of-dashed as in the command line tool.
+Note that options that do not have values, must be specified as a boolean, e.g. **debugJavascript: true**

 There is also an `output` option that can be used to write the output directly to a filename, instead of returning a stream.

+### Debug Options

+Apart from the **debugJavascript** option from wkhtmltopdf, there is an additional options **debug** and **debugStdOut** which will help you debug rendering issues, by outputting data to console

 ## Installation